Leaving the corporate rat race to become a digital nomad was the best thing I ever did. But it wasn’t all beaches and good times.

 I didn’t think I would be able to get well enough to make it out.

-But it was the only positive thing in my life at that point, and that pushed me to get myself better.
+But it was the only positive thing I had at that point, and that pushed me to get myself better.

 I knew I had to get on that flight to Dubai, even if I was sick.